-Shawn Mendes Recounts His Awkward Encounter With Prince Harry, Meghan Markle & The Queen
+Shawn Mendes Recounts His Awkward Encounter With Prince Harry, Meghan Markle, And The Queen

-Shawn Mendes is speaking out about rubbing shoulders with royalty ahead of the upcoming Royal Wedding – only it turns out he didn’t exactly have the best time when it came to meeting Prince Harry, Meghan Markle, and the Queen of England last month.
-Per Entertainment Tonight Canada, the Canadian singer spoke about his encounter with the royals during a recent appearance on The Ellen DeGeneres Show, where he revealed that things didn’t really go to plan when it came to meeting the British Royal Family.
+Shawn Mendes is speaking out about rubbing shoulders with royalty ahead of the upcoming royal wedding – only it turns out he didn’t exactly have the best time when it came to meeting Prince Harry, Meghan Markle, and the Queen of England last month.
+Per Entertainment Tonight Canada, the Canadian singer spoke about his encounter with the royals during a recent appearance on The Ellen DeGeneres Show, where he revealed that things didn’t really go to plan when it came to meeting the British royal family.

 Mendes started out by revealing what happened when he was given the opportunity to meet Queen Elizabeth when he performed at her 92nd birthday party at the prestigious Royal Albert Hall in London last month.